 A temporary short-term increase in noise levels may cause disturbance to local wildlife if present in the vicinity of the works.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
 The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the road surface.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A1.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A985.
 The potential for significant species disturbance within the area of construction is therefore somewhat diminished.

-Invasive native perennial rosebay willowherb has been identified along the verge within the scheme extents.
-However, all works are restricted to the existing madeground on the A1 carriageway surface, with only like-for-like replacement of carriageway road surface being undertaken.
-As such, there is limited potential for the spread or introduction of INNS, injurious flowering plants, or any other invasive native perennial species.
+All works are restricted to the existing made-ground on the A985 carriageway surface, with only like-for-like replacement of carriageway road surface being undertaken.
+As such, there is limited potential for the spread or introduction of INNS, injurious flowering plants, or any invasive native perennial species.